contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/04_wrappers/01_overview.md

 The **Firebase** Entity Store lets you wrap a Firebase backend to APISpark in the form of structured entities.
 You are then free to expose these entities via web APIs.

-For more information jump to our [Turn your Firebase backend into a web API](/technical-resources/apispark/tutorials/firebase "Turn your Firebase backend into a web API") tutorial.
+For more information jump to our [Expose data from a Firebase real-time backend as an API](/technical-resources/apispark/tutorials/firebase "Expose data from a Firebase real-time backend as an API") tutorial.

 ## Amazon Wrapper